benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 ## Dynamic Route Segments

 Next.js allows you to create Dynamic Route Segments when you don't know the exact segment name and want to create routes based on data.
-This could be product ID, blog post titles, product pages, etc. You can create dynamic route segments by wrapping a folder's name in square brackets.
+This could be product ID, blog post titles, product pages, etc. You can create dynamic route segments by wrapping a folder's name in **square brackets**.
 For example, [id], [post] or [slug].

 For example, you need a invoice update function.
 Then you need to Create a Dynamic Route Segment with the invoice id.

+### How

+When reading the route, according to the App directory structure, Next.js can get the value of the dynamic segment and the target `page.js`.
+And then Next.js will pass the vaule as parameter to target `page.js` and show the page.
+- the value will correspond to square brackets segment.

 ### Steps: